matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 `codesize` has the same behavior as `calldatasize`, `codecopy` as `calldatacopy`.
 To make it works datasize of the current object is 0.

+### Using `return` in the deploy code will not function as intended
+Constructors on the zkSync Era return immutables arrays.
+If you attempt to use return, it will instead return the array of immutables in the auxiliary heap that was previously written there (using `setimmutable`) rather than the data you specified.

+### Yul Users Only: `datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable` may behave differently
+Please note that `datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable` may behave differently in most cases in Yul (not assembly blocks in Solidity).
+This is due to modifications made to make solc-generated Yul work with our system, particularly in regards to create and constructors.

 ## Opcode Differences